ashraf-kherbawy/artifactory-kubernetes-scripts/README.md

-# artifactory-kubernetes-scripts
+# Artifactory Kubernetes Scripts

-These are scripts that are used for various automated tasks involving Artifactory that is deployed on Kubernetes
+These are scripts that are used for various automated tasks involving Artifactory that is deployed on Kubernetes.